yAOwzers/tp/docs/UserGuide.md

 Within `Notebook Mode`, you can `add` a `notebook`, `section` or a `page`.
 This section will guide you through these commands.

+> :warning: This feature does not support adding a notebook, section and page (or any combination of the 3)
+> all at once. e.g. `add /nSchool /sAdmin /p1: Modules` will throw an error.

 ##### 3.4.1.1 Adding a notebook

 Use the `add /n` command to add a `notebook`  into the `notebook shelf`.